 I understand that when I say you own it, you own Hillary Clinton because of the way that many of these people have been acting that it gets under their skin.

-Because this country is in a rapid, precipitous, steep decline.
+And I got to tell you something, I don't care because this country is in a rapid, precipitous, steep decline.

 Again, this is two decades of my life.

-This is not Sean Hannity born silver spoon in his mouth.
+This is not Sean Hannity, born silver spoon in his mouth.

 I was born on a 50 by 100 lot, Franklin Square, Middle America.